How to Create and Install Your Own Custom Themes in Google Chrome?

 UPDATE: This method no longer works in new Google Chrome versions.
-Check following topic to get Chrome themes:
+Check out new method given in following article:

 Although Google's new web browser "Chrome" doesn't provide any way to change its theme but you can install custom themes using this tutorial.
 Even you can create your own themes.

 All Chrome UI files are stored in a single file "default.dll".
 So you just need to edit this file to create your own theme and there are already some ready-made themes available to download.

 So here is a step-by-step tutorial to install and create custom themes in Google Chrome:

 1. First you'll need to find this "default.dll" file to replace or edit it.
 Type following string in RUN dialog box and press Enter: